 What to Avoid

 If you have an oily scalp but still somehow have dry hair, make sure you avoid shampooing your ends and avoid conditioner or masks near the scalp.
 Even though it’s tempting, don’t over wash – Dr. Burg notes that 2-3 times a week is all you need.
-“Over washing can lead to excess dryness and can also upset your scalp microbiome (the healthy/good bacteria on your scalp), which can lead to more problems down the road,” he notes.
+“Over-washing can lead to excessive dryness and can also upset your scalp microbiome (the healthy/good bacteria on your scalp), which can lead to more problems down the road,” he notes.

 When getting into your hair wash equilibrium, find a routine that works for you.
 “Don’t be afraid to mix it up over the seasons or according to your monthly cycle when oil patterns change,” continues Dr. Burg.
 While you need to avoid over washing, if you have a lot of oil production, make use of a good quality dry shampoo to absorb excess oil and refresh between washes, like the évolis professional Style + Treat Dry shampoo.
 “It not only removes excess oil and absorbs odors, but delivers the unique évolis technology and nourishing essential oils to scalp and strands respectively,” he adds.